venelinpetrov/venelinpetrov.github.io/_posts/2025-08-12-java-spring-exception-handling copy.md

 ---
-title: "Java Spring Exception Handling"
+title: "Exception handling in Spring Boot with Java"
 date: 2025-08-12
 ---

-# Exception handling in Spring Boot with Java

 In Spring Boot controllers, it’s common to return either a successful DTO response or some kind of error response directly from the controller method.